fred-lindsey/projects/TSA_NPS_visitor_prediction/README.md

 ## 4. Conclusion/Takeways:

-### A. The best predictive model is a seasonal analysis model, using trend data and historical patterns to predict future park visits.
+### A. The best predictive model is a seasonal ESM model, using trend data and historical patterns to predict future park visits.
 The error rate (RMSE) produced in the final forecast is 1.8 mn visits, or roughly 25% of total estimated visits.
 The period for estimated visits notably included an anomaly event, the 2020 pandemic, that may have afffected the final error rate.

 ### B. Next steps: Use the Facebook Prophet TimeSeries model to see if that can beat my established baseline.
-Addtionally, incorporating weather and light data in the future.

 <hr style="border-top: 10px groove blue; margin-top: 1px; margin-bottom: 1px">